Lectures, events, classes, special features, and more.

 Docents: You’ll find uniformed docents throughout the Zoo who are eager to answer your questions, tell stories, and share their wealth of information with you.

-Storybooks and more: And don’t forget to pick up a keepsake Zoo Key to use in our Talking Storybooks throughout the Zoo.
+Storybooks and more: Don’t forget to pick up a keepsake Zoo Key to use in our Talking Storybooks throughout the Zoo.
 Other must-do's: Ride the Eugene Friend Dentzel Carousel and the Little Puffer miniature steam train, and let the kids run out all that energy at the newly renovated Elinor Friend Playground.

 To ensure your visit to the Zoo is safe and pleasant, please follow the guidelines below.